 You’ve decided to do some renovations on your home to better suit your needs, as well as add some extra value to possibly your largest investment.
 Congratulations!
 It can feel like moving mountains to just commit to such a task, but now where do you start?
 Who do you call?
 Let me help you.

-Do you live in Stapleton or the Greater Denver Area?
+Do you live in Central Park (formerly Stapleton) or the Greater Denver Area?
 If so, you’re in luck!
 As property management/real estate experts, running into maintenance challenges is part of our daily routine.
 With that being said, we need reliable vendors that we can trust to get the job(s) done.
 We have compiled a list of our favorite vendors and combined it with vendors that many of our neighbors have recommended, because face it, it pays to have a limited variety in case you need a back-up or a second opinion.
 Now, I mention limited, because when you Google for a recommendation, you will have a list that may stretch beyond your bandwidth and having just a few highly recommended choices will make getting started with your project much easier.

 Our list doesn’t just end at plumbers and contractors!
 We have expanded our list to almost anything you may need to hire for when it comes to your home.
 Not finding a certain category?
 Sorry, we probably haven’t found the right recommendation yet, but don’t fret.
 The current recommendations are below, but the download you will find HERE will be updated as we find new awesome people to send your way.